 The Pointer Ownership Model employs static analysis, but unlike traditional static analysis tools, it requires extra semantic information not provided by traditional C source code.
 The Pointer Ownership Model simply needs to know which pointers are responsible and which are irresponsible.
 The programmer must supply this information, although the advisor program should do most of the work.
 This semantic information means that the Pointer Ownership Model will not be subject to false positives or false negatives.
 The error messages it generates will be sound, and it will not overlook violations of its model.
 And, because it does not employ dynamic analysis, it will impose no runtime penalty.

-To create the verifier program, I am collaborating with Lutz Wrage, a researcher in the SEI's Research, Technology, & System Solutions Program.
+To create the verifier program, I am collaborating with Lutz Wrage, a researcher in the SEI's Software Solutions Division.
 Lutz is building a prototype of the model using the C Intermediate Language (CIL) Framework.
 The program that we are creating is an open source project, and it needs to contain a C language parser that can build an intermediate representation of a C program.
 This is essentially the first step performed by a compiler.
 But our goal is not to build a compiler; it is instead to conduct an in-depth analysis of the C program to enforce our model.

 Impact to the DoD